ajasnz/CalenCraft/docs/README.md

 ##### Altering events on a per-event basis
 Alterations can be made to an event based on rules and criteria the event must meet, rather than a blanket alteration for all events.
 This is done by adding an `alterRules` key to the source calendar. the `alterRules` should contain a list which contains a dictionary for each rule you want to apply.
 Each rule should contain the following keys:
 - `alterRules`: Allows for more complex alterations on a per-event basis.
 This should contain multiple sub-dictionaries with each criteria you want to match for to alter
-    - `property`: The property you want to match, currently accepted values are `summary`, `description`, and `location`
+    - `property`: The property you want to match, currently accepted values are `summary`, `description`, and `location`.
+You can also set this to `all` to apply rule to all events
     - `matchType`: How you want to match against the property, currently accepted values are `contains`, `equals`, and `regex`
     - `matchPattern`: The pattern or string to match against
     - `alter`: The alterations to make to the events that meet the criteria above.
 This should use the same syntax as the `alter` configurations above
     - `context`: The name of a context, if set this rule will only apply to a specific context.
-See below for more information on contexts
+See below for more information on contexts.
+Specify `*` to apply to all contexts
 <pre><code>
 "alterRules": [
     {
         "property": "",
         "matchType": "",
         "matchPattern": "",
+        "context": "",
         "alter": {

         }